mgechev/blog.mgechev.com/_posts/2015-04-06-angular2-first-impressions.md

 We trust AngularJS that it is going to be implemented well and we won't need to touch it!

 *Will it lead to any debugging complications (for example entering the change detection, generated class because of a breakpoint we're in)?*<br>
 If you use your debugger properly you should not have any issues.
-Take a look at the [slides of Addy Osmani on the state of DevTools, 2015, jQuery London meetup](https://speakerdeck.com/addyosmani/devtools-state-of-the-union-2015?slide=109).
+Take a look at the [slides of Addy Osmani on the state of DevTools, 2015, jQueryUK](https://speakerdeck.com/addyosmani/devtools-state-of-the-union-2015?slide=109).

 ### Further reading